suheon927/suheon927/README.md

 Every stop in this journey brings me closer to becoming the skilled developer I aspire to be.
 I embrace every challenge as part of the adventure!

 ## 💡 Future Career Goals
-While my exact career path is still taking shape, I’m passionate about exploring the fields of **Artificial Intelligence** and **Big Data**.
-Through various projects and learning experiences, I aim to gradually refine and clarify my professional direction.
-I believe that by actively engaging in new opportunities, I will discover the areas where I can make the most meaningful impact. 🚀
+While my exact career path is still taking shape 🛤️, I’m passionate about exploring the fields of **Artificial Intelligence** and **Big Data**. 🤖 Through various projects and learning experiences, I aim to gradually refine and clarify my professional direction. 🚀 I believe that by actively engaging in new opportunities 🌟, I will discover the areas where I can make the most meaningful impact. 💡

 ## 🔭 Key Experience
 - **Members of the 2nd Stackup**